A Multi-Faceted Approach

 - Historic Resource Section identifies historic resources in St. Johns County and aids in their preservation for the public’s benefit.
 Historic Resources include archaeological sites, houses and buildings, cemeteries and graves, historic roadways, and a range of objects and documents.
 The section also serves regulatory functions associated with Land Development Code policies, and maintains collections of documents and artifacts accessible for research and education.

 - Land Resource Management Section manages the County’s permitting and mitigation projects as well as acquires and manages County land for recreation and conservation.
-This Section also implements the County’s Stormwater Management program and the Land Acquisition and Management Program.
+This Section also implements the County’s Land Acquisition and Management Program.